-• In most cases, the appropriate faculty members within the classroom setting will handle situations requiring discipline immediately and effectively.
-In some circumstances, either due to the severity or repetitive nature of the offense, intervention by the Head of Lower School or Executive Director is warranted.

-• In any action requiring suspension, the Head of Lower School will notify the parent or guardian immediately.
-Appeals for a suspension lasting less than ten days goes to the Head of Lower School.
-Appeals lasting more than 10 days should go to the Executive Director and then to the BoD if not resolved with the Executive Director (Parents are not allowed to appeal to the BoD any suspension lasting less than 10 days)

-• Appeals with regards to an expulsion should be formally directed in writing to the Union Day School Board of Directors or its designee within two (2) days of the student's dismissal.
+- In most cases, the appropriate faculty members within the classroom setting will handle situations requiring discipline immediately and effectively.
+In some circumstances, either due to the severity or repetitive nature of the offense, intervention by the Executive Director is warranted. - In any action requiring suspension, the Executive Director will notify the parent or guardian immediately.
+Appeals for a suspension lasting less than ten days goes to the Executive Director.
+Appeals lasting more than 10 days should go to the Executive Director and then to the BoD if not resolved with the Executive Director."
+(Parents are not allowed to appeal to the BoD any suspension lasting less than 10 days) - Appeals with regards to an expulsion should be formally directed in writing to the Union Day School Board of Directors or its designee within two (2) days of the student's dismissal.
 The suspension will remain in place until the Board meets and reviews the appeal.

 Level One Violations: Less serious violations that will be handled by the classroom teacher or a faculty member responsible for student supervision.
-The attending faculty member may bring these situations to the attention of the Assistant Head of Lower School or teacher if further disciplinary action is warranted, or if these actions are repeated.
+The attending faculty member may bring these situations to the attention of the Executive Director or teacher if further disciplinary action is warranted, or if these actions are repeated.
 When teachers feel it is necessary to inform parents of a level one violation, it will be communicated in a timely manner.

-Level one violations:
+Level One Violations: